 Their product bundles are a great way to try out a few different types, we think you should probably dive right into the Nightmare Kit.
 Be brave!
 (But be cautious, and please don’t hold us accountable for burning your face off, it’s just figure of speech!).

-They also have a white label service so if you’re looking to start a hot sauce brand, they’ll be fiery creative collaborators.
+They also have a white label service, so they'll be fiery creative collaborators if you’re looking to start a hot sauce brand.
 You can follow them on Instagram for updates on their products and those Dua Lipa shout outs.

 Inspired by these fresh brands?
 Go Global with more of our customer stores: